dw943893/baseball_predictor/README.md

 Based on this information, I sought to identify under the radar/lesser known players who are better than average in these categories to consider as additions to the team.

 ## Modeling/Prediction

+I used a logistc regression model to classify whether the home team will win or lose (target variable) based on 14 predictor variables, 7 for the home team and 7 for the visiting team.
+These variables, which apply to both teams, are number of:

+- hits
+- walks
+- left on base
+- caught stealing
+- double plays
+- errors
+- batters hit-by-pitch

+The model's accuracy rate is 95% which outperforms the null baseline accuracy of 53.8%.
+The model did not show signs of overfitting or underfitting since the accuracy rate for both the training and test sets was 95%.
+I ran a grid search pipeline with different logistic regression hyperparameters, as well as a stacked model using random forest, gradient boost, and ada boost as level 1 estimators, and a logistic regression as the final estimator.
+None of these models outperformed the accuracy rate of 95% on the test set as shown from the original logistic regression model.

 ## Findings/Recommendations